-You can also plan your trip to the forest ahead of time with our interactive webmap below by (zoom and pan, click on any trail for a description), or click here to try out the trailmap with altitude profiler!
+You can also plan your trip to the forest ahead of time with our interactive webmap below by (zoom and pan, click on any trail for a description, change the basemap, etc.), or click here to try out the trailmap with altitude profiler!

 Trails are designated as either hiking trails, which are usually in good condition, depending on degree of vehicular use, or forest roads or trails, which are rough and often wet.
 Vehicles degrade trails and should avoid those designated for hiking, and all trails when wet.
 Trails are maintained by voluneers and user groups.
 Please leave the paths you travel better for your passing and carry out trash.
 Open fires are prohibited.

 - Glen Falls

 This short walk up Glen Falls Brook to an 80-foot cascade and waterfall has been a popular hike in Fairlee for over 100 years.
 Park at the boat ramp on the west side of Lake Morey, cross Lake Morey Road and turn to your left.
 Or park in the Cross Rivendell trail lot on the west side of Lake Morey road and turn to your right to walk south on Lake Morey Rd.
 Walk a few yards south and look for a path on the right leading into the woods.
-From April to October, follow the clues for the Valley Quest as you walk: https://vitalcommunities.org/valleyquest/quest/fairlee-glen-falls/.
+From April through October, follow the clues for the Valley Quest as you walk: https://vitalcommunities.org/valleyquest/quest/fairlee-glen-falls/.